-Tom H.P.
-Harvey - University of Leicester; e-mail firstname.lastname@example.org
+Harriet B. Drage – University of Lausanne, Switzerland; e-mail email@example.com

-Robert Theodore ‡ - Sedgwick Museum of Earth Sciences; e-mail firstname.lastname@example.org
+Robert Theodore ‡ - Sedgwick Museum of Earth Sciences, UK; e-mail firstname.lastname@example.org

 Rob is the Exhibitions and Display Coordinator at the Sedgwick Museum of Earth Sciences, University of Cambridge.
 Rob’s work involves engaging with academics, students and the local community to make Earth Sciences research accessible and diversify the stories and voices found in the museum through co-curated exhibitions, displays and other gallery interventions.
 Rob is actively engaged in investigating the legacies of Empire within palaeontological collections and is part of the University of Cambridge Museum’s Changemakers Action Group.

-Rob was recently elected an Ordinary Member of the Council.
-He is aiming to contribute to the Association’s work on Public Engagement and Diversity and Inclusion.
-He is a member of the council’s Diversity Group.
+As an Ordinary Member of the Council, Rob contributes to the Association’s work on public engagement and diversity and inclusion.
+He is a member of the Council’s Diversity Group.